Questions and answers about submitting a proposal:

-A - Total session time is 60 minutes, which includes introductory remarks and Q&A. The Symposium audience is quite sophisticated and well-versed on the endemic issues and problems.
-With that in mind, the most successful sessions are generally ones that spend the majority of the time identifying solutions or results, with just a quick overview of the foregoing issues and problems.
+A: Total session time is 60 minutes, which includes introductory remarks and Q&A. Symposium attendees are very experienced and well-versed on the endemic issues and problems.
+With that in mind, the most successful sessions are generally ones that spend the majority of the time identifying solutions, how-tos or results, with just a quick overview of the foregoing issues and problems.

 If you have a great idea based on regulations as they exist today, go ahead and submit it - we want to hear from you!

-Q – Are speakers responsible for their own expenses?
+Q: Are speakers responsible for their own travel expenses?

-A – Speakers receive complimentary conference registration and in most cases are eligible for expense reimbursement within Society policy.
+A: Speakers receive complimentary conference registration and in most cases are eligible for travel expense reimbursement within Society policy.
 (Please note that ISCEBS does not reimburse expenses for a co-speaker.)
-Additional details regarding expenses will be provided should your presentation be accepted.
+Additional details regarding expenses will be provided should your proposal be accepted.

-A – Yes.
-However, ISCEBS policy limits expense reimbursement to one speaker per session.
+A: Yes.
+The submission form supports up to two speakers.
+Please note that ISCEBS policy limits expense reimbursement to one speaker per session.